 Candidates are required to submit the following:

-Selection of the award winner will be based on the quality of application, the abstract, and excellence of the science.
+Selection of the award winners will be based on the quality of application, the abstract, and excellence of the science.

 Selection Committee